-The DCED Multimodal Transportation Fund provides grants that may be used for the development, rehabilitation and enhancement of transportation assets to existing communities, streetscape, lighting, sidewalk enhancement, pedestrian safety, connectivity of transportation assets and transit-oriented development.
-Grants are available for projects with a total cost of \$100,000 or more and grants shall not exceed \$3,000,000 for any project.
-The CFA will consider grant requests over \$3,000,000 for projects that will significantly impact the financial assistance under the Multimodal Transportation Fund.
-They shall be matched by local funding in an amount not less than 30% of the non-federal share of the project costs.
+Funds may be used for the development, rehabilitation, and enhancement of transportation assets to existing communities, streetscape, lighting, sidewalk enhancement, pedestrian safety, connectivity of transportation assets and transit-oriented development.
+Grants are available for projects with a total cost of \$100,000 or more.
+Grants shall not exceed \$3,000,000 for any project.

-For more information, visit https://dced.pa.gov/programs/multimodal-transportation-fund
+Additional information is available online at: https://dced. pa.gov/programs/multimodal-transportation-fund/